pedrotgn/pyactor/doc/tutorial.rst

 In the example, we use these three calls to send various salutations from a :class:`Bot` to an :class:`Echo` giving by parameter also a proxy from the Bot so the Echo can call one of Bot's methods in order to get its id.
-Also, the :meth:`set_echo` method, in this case, do not recieve the Echo by parameter.
+Also, the :meth:`set_echo` method, in this case, does not recieve the Echo by parameter.
 It uses the inside reference it already has to call a :meth:`~.lookup` to the host and get the wanted reference.